| |

 BIOGRAPHY

-Silicon Valley area.
+Michael Smit is a Dutch artist based in the Eindhoven area.
 He holds a BFA degree from the Royal Academy

 of Art & Design in Den Bosch (The Netherlands), a BA degree